-For the FY23 pricing year, Powerco's total forecast revenue is \$392.7m.
+For the FY24 pricing year, Powerco's total forecast revenue is \$427.3m.
 We set prices to recover this amount by calculating and allocating costs across each customer group.
 The process involves:

-- Confirming the total forecast revenue allowed by the Commerce Commission for the pricing year - Identifying our major cost components, and whether the costs are fixed or avoidable - Allocating costs to specific customer groups - Checking alignment between cost types and price components
+- Calculating the total forecast revenue allowed by the Commerce Commission for the pricing year - Identifying our major cost components, and whether the costs are fixed or avoidable - Determining price signals required to reflect the expected costs of future investment - Allocating costs to specific customer groups - Checking alignment between cost types and price components